-- did not meet an isolation condition at any stage in the year for which assistance is sought (an exception to this guideline exists for Year 12 students who met an isolation condition in the year before the year for which assistance is sought); - lived away from home in order to undertake a short-term program (e.g. for diagnostic testing or learning support).
+did not meet an isolation condition at any stage in the year for which assistance is sought (an exception to this guideline exists for Year 12 students who met an isolation condition in the year before the year for which assistance is sought); or from the date of the change of circumstance until the end of the year in which the change of circumstance occurred; or

+• lived away from home in order to undertake a short-term program (e.g. for diagnostic testing or learning support).